Five takeaways from a heated final Ohio Senate debate

 Ryan also touted his own work on border security and broke with President Biden and others in his party on “relaxing some of the regulations down on the border — completely disagree with that.”

-Vance, Ryan work to paint each other as beholden to their parties
+Vance, Ryan work to paint each other as beholden to their party

-Like last week’s debate, Vance and Ryan continued to paint themselves as independent from their own parties’ establishment while painting each other as behold their party’s leadership.
+Like in last week’s debate, Vance and Ryan continued to paint themselves as independent from their party’s establishment and each other as beholden their party’s leadership.

-In response to Vance’s frequent attempts to tie him to Speaker Nancy Pelosi (D-Calif.)
-Ryan noted he ran against her for House Democratic leadership, saying “you have to have the courage to take on your own leaders.”
+In response to Vance’s frequent attempts to tie him to Speaker Nancy Pelosi (D-Calif.), Ryan noted he ran against her for House Democratic leadership, saying that “you have to have the courage to take on your own leaders.”

 Ryan then noted money Senate Minority Leader Mitch McConnell (R-Ky.) and GOP mega-donor Peter Thiel have given to Vance’s campaign.